 Be careful with tracking apps too.
 Make sure privacy settings are in place so routes and regular exercise times are not visible and try not to run or walk the same route at the same time.

 Also plan your route depending on your situation.
 If you are on your own, stick to well-lit routes.

 Plus, you could purchase a head torch and some high visibility clothing like Caroline, to help you see and be seen by others – especially cars if you live in more rural areas of Devon.

 Being the Winter, it Could Be Cold and Wet Outside

 We live in a beautiful part of the Country, but not every winter day is going to be appealing.
 The wind, rain, hail, and snow on our face can sometimes just be too much to handle.
 On those days, there can always be an option to do a home workout indoors.
-To see what’s on offer from Devon’s Instructors and Coaches, and to find a class that is right for you, why not check out our local Activity Finder.

 We would also love to hear your views about exercising outside in the dark, so please do get in touch.

 This article is written by Louise Evans – Programmes Manager Leading on Working Age and Women and Girls at Active Devon